ionathanch/scraps/README.md

 * Equality.agda: Implementing propositional equality from scratch using rewrite rules (see [Notes on Propositional Equality](https://ionathan.ch/2021/05/25/notes-on-equality.html)).
 * DIP.ced: Demonstration that Cedille refutes UIP due to the Kleene trick.
+* ObsEq.agda: An attempt at encoding observational equality à la Tarski as recursion over codes.

 ## Programs